Misha-Holzman/morning-exercises/js-interview-questions/factorial.md

 ![Inception](https://media.giphy.com/media/7pHTiZYbAoq40/giphy.gif)

 Simply put, recursion is the ability for a function to call on itself.
 A function calling itself means that inside the body of the function we will have a call to the same function.
 When we use recursion it will go on until it reaches a certain desired state.
 In some cases we must call the function a fixed amount of times.
 In other cases it will continue running until a conditional check tells it to stop.
-Either way, we **MUST** have a well-defined stop condition in order to prevent the recursion running forever (and overheating up your computer).
+Either way, we **MUST** have a well-defined stop condition in order to prevent the recursion from running forever (and overheating your computer).

 ## Recursive Solutions (Simon, Jesica & Yaakov)